Stanford-AIMI/RRG24/index.md

   researchers.
 - If participants employ LLMs, generated data and the prompting strategies must be provided and described clearly so that results can be reproduced.
+- Using the information in the official MIMIC-CXR and CheXpert validation and test sets is **strictly prohibited**, including their labels and reports.

 ## 1.2 Timeline